-With worldwide diagnoses of diabetes on the rise, how can Medtronic help people with diabetes easily monitor their condition and avoid severe and costly health complications?
+With worldwide diagnoses of diabetes on the rise (external link), how can Medtronic help people with diabetes more easily monitor their condition and help them avoid severe and costly health complications?

-Medtronic is working with IBM® Watson Health™ to build Sugar.IQ With Watson, a cognitive mobile personal assistant app that will provide real-time actionable glucose insights and predictions.
+Medtronic and the IBM Watson Health® team built the Sugar.IQ with Watson¹ solution, a cognitive mobile personal assistant app that provides real-time actionable glucose insights and predictions.

 Business challenge story